724/irbill/README.md

 ```
 ---

 For validating and parsing a barcode representing a bill, use the `parseBarcode()` method.
-If the barcode contains a valid bill, the `Bill` object contains information about the bill.
 ```java
 Bill bill = IrBill.parseBarcode("the-string-data-of-barcode") ;
 ```